13.6 C

 Features of Neovim

-• Neovim is a hundred percent compatible with every Vim plugins and supports Vi-style keybindings without any hassle.
+• Neovim is a hundred percent compatible with every Vim plugin and supports Vi-style keybinding without any hassle.

 • Users aren’t forced to create typical configurations as Neovim comes with the most basic Vim configs out of the box.